mischastik/CarND-Vehicle-Detection/writeup.md

 #### 2. False-positive filter and tracking

 I decided to use a heat-map approach for false-positive filtering and tracking.
 First of all, a heat-map is computed by aggregating the all detections from all windows.
+The heat contributed from a certain scale is weighted with a given value to compensate for the effect that smaller overlapping windows can contribute more heat than larger ones in some cases.

 The heat-map is then thresholded and segmented to yield actual detections.
 The heat-map is also used for the detection of he upcoming frames: The previous heat-map is multiplied by 0.8 (IIR-averaging) and then the new heat-map is added to it.
 This way, one-time outliers in a few individual frames are suppressed whereas continuous detections aggregate and increase the heat-map values around the area of true positives.
 This comes at the cost of a slightly delayed detection.